Colorado Passed Reasonable Childhood Independence Law in 2022

 Criminal Law:

 Colorado Revised Statute § 18-6-401 provides that it is a criminal offense to unreasonably place a child in a situation that poses a threat of injury to the child’s life or health.
-The Colorado criminal law did not change due to Let Grow’s work in Colorado in 2020 and 2022.
+This law remained unchanged and was not addressed in Let Grow’s 2020 and 2022 work.

 Juvenile Court | Child Protective Services | Neglect Law: